Light propagation and gravitational lensing effects in charged Kalb-Ramond spacetime in nonlinear electrodynamics: Lens equation and observables

 In the previous expressions, $\textbf{s}$ represents the angular separation, while $\tilde{r}$ characterizes the ratio between the flux of the first image and that of the subsequent images.
 These relationships can be inverted in order to determine the corresponding expansion coefficients.
 For the analysis of the observables, we assume that the object under consideration has an estimated mass of $4.4\times10^{6}M_{\odot}$ and is located at an approximate distance of $D_{OL}=8.5\text{Kpc}$, values comparable to those associated with the BH at the center of our galaxy \cite{Genzel:2010zy}.
 In geometric units, we have the rescaling of the mass to $M\to \frac{MG}{c^2}$ and $\theta_\infty=26.5473\mu{arcsecs}$, which is the same used for the Schwarzschild BH.

 In TABLE \ref{TAB1} we have assigned the variation of the Lorentz symmetry violation parameter to verify how it modifies observables such as the angular separation \textbf{s}, the parameter associated with the flux of the first image \textbf{r} and the angular position at infinity, referring to the Schwarzschild BH and considering the data for the BH at the center of our galaxy and already described in the previous paragraph.
 The data presented in this table for the angular separation can be visualized in the panel on the left, through the dashed blue curve in the graph of Fig. (\ref{SP1}) and show how this result deviates from the curve referring to the Schwarzschild BH (solid black curve).
 Note that, as the Lorentz violation parameter approaches $l\to{1}$, the angular separation approaches zero, as we can see in the third column of the table \ref{TAB1}.
-On the other hand, on the right side of Fig. (\ref{SP1}) we have the graphical representation of what the flux of the first image would be growing as the Lorentz violation parameter tends to $\approx{1}$ (dashed red curve) compared to the Schwarzschild BH (solid black curve).
+On the other hand, on the right side of Fig. (\ref{SP1}) we have the graphical representation of what the flux of the first image would be growing as the Lorentz violation parameter tends to $\approx{1}$ (dashed red curve) compared to the Schwarzschild BH (solid black curve). {The comparison with respect to Schwarzschild BH can be observed in table \ref{TAB1} such that the angular separation assumes the approximate value of $s\,\approx {0.033 \, {\mu\,arcsecs}}$ as well as the angular position at infinity tending to $\theta_\infty\, \approx\, 26.55\,{\mu\,arcsecs}$ }

-In tables \ref{TAB1A} and \ref{TAB1B} we construct data for some observables for the non-extreme BH, taking into account the BH data at the center of our galaxy and, respectively, considering the case where the field is canonical $\xi=1$ and the phantom case $\xi=-1$.
+In tables \ref{TAB1A} and \ref{TAB1B} we construct data for some observables for the non-extreme BH $M=1.2\,Q$, taking into account the BH data at the center of our galaxy and, respectively, considering the case where the field is canonical $\xi=1$ and the phantom case $\xi=-1$.
 In this way, we kept the parameter that regulates nonlinearity fixed $\gamma=0$ and then varied the Lorentz symmetry violation parameter.